dykesb/contract-renewal/README.md

-to classroom instruction (I know where we need to go, but I can be somewhat flexible in the path that we take), individual mentoring, and advising (encourage students to take safe risks, but be ready to find an alternate path).*
+to classroom instruction (I know where we need to go, but I can be somewhat flexible in the path that we take), individual mentoring, and advising (encourage students to take safe risks, but be ready to find an alternate path).* I believe that a thoughtful and intentional plan of where we are going as helps to provide clarity for the students and myself as we progress along the path.

-I believe that a thoughtful and intentional plan of where we are going helps to provide clarity for the students and myself as we progress along the path.
-When I started my tenure-track position at GVSU, I was fortunate to have been assigned to teach STA 216 (a second course in statistics).
-I had never taught this material before, but was excited to teach a course that included material beyond the introductory material.
+When I started my tenure-track position at GVSU, I was fortunate to have been assigned three sections of STA 216 (a second course in statistics).
-However, I was not sure of a best path to take and needed to seek out guidance.
-Beginning with materials provided by Dr. John Gabrosek (along with his reflections on what went well and what he would improve), Dr. Neal Rogness and I carefully designing the course materials and assignments. *Talk about collaborative lesson planning ideas from [The Carpentries](https://software-carpentry.org/lessons/) and [Teach Tech Together](http://teachtogether.tech/#s:process-maintainability) - building upon practices of experienced educators* I have not yet
+I had never taught this material before and was not sure of a best path to take, but I received many valuable resources from colleagues.
+Dr. John Gabrosek shared his materials along with his reflections on what went well and what he would improve with Dr. Neal Rogness and I.
+Together, Dr. Rogness and I continued developing Dr. Gabrosek’s team-based learning (TBL - flipped classroom experience that I will expand upon shortly) materials and assignments. *Talk about collaborative lesson planning ideas from [The Carpentries](https://software-carpentry.org/lessons/) and [Teach Tech Together](http://teachtogether.tech/#s:process-maintainability) - building upon practices of experienced educators* I have not yet